 May 2017 – Andrea had an opinion piece published in Comment is Free in the Guardian

-June 2018 – Andrea released a Lush Podcast explaining her story.
+June 2018 – Lush Podcast explaining Andrea’s story.

 March 2019 – Andrea calls for a new public inquiry in Scotland in the Scottish Left Review.